singular-gpispace/pfd-parallel/README.md

   Singular above.
 - `${ROOT_DIR}` The root of the cloned PFD project.
 - `${BUILD_DIR}` The path of the build directory.
-It is recommended to build in a seperate directory to the source code, preferably starting with an empty build directory.
+It is recommended to build in a separate directory to the source code, preferably starting with an empty build directory.
-- `${INSTALL_DIR}` The path to shere the PFD project should be installed.
+- `${INSTALL_DIR}` The path to where the PFD project should be installed.

 ```bash
 cd $BUILD_DIR